rednose-public/rednose-ui/README.md

         grunt build

- * To build a single module, run a the module dir:
+ * To build a single module, run from a module dir:

         yogi build